 If a bumpy ride in the back of a car makes you nauseated, blame it on your genetics, according to the first ever genome-wide association study on motion sickness done by researchers at 23andMe.

-The researchers also note that experiencing headaches after drinking red wine is associated with a propensity toward motion sickness, and that having a good sense of direction and the ability to handle stress are associated with having a lower risk for motion sickness.
-While these are all interesting findings, it is difficult to assess causality for these phenotype-phenotype associations.
-For example, does being a sound sleeper make one less susceptible to being motion sick, or vice versa, or are both related to a third condition?
+The researchers also note that experiencing headaches after drinking red wine is associated with a propensity toward motion sickness.
+In addition having a good sense of direction and the ability to handle stress are also associated with having a lower risk for motion sickness.
+While these are all interesting findings, it is difficult to assess causality.
+For example, does being a sound sleeper make one less susceptible to being motion sick, or vice versa.
+Or are both related to a third condition?